sburtner/sburtner.github.io/about.md

 ## Purpose of this website

 I created this website to help document my PhD experience by "daylighting" my past and current work.
-The sites serves a repository for the project data and accompanying
+The sites serves as a repository for project data and accompanying documents.

 ### Research & teaching philosophy

 I have always been engaged by interdisciplinary projects, and I try to draw from different fields when exploring and applying theoretical and analytical frames.

-Collaboration is a key tenet of my research & teaching philosophy.
+Collaboration is a key tenet of my research.
 I want to make room for the "academic", the "stakeholder", and the "amateur" in my work.
 I strongly belive in shared interpretation and the coproduction of knowledge.

 I love meeting and talking to new people, so in that spirit, I attempt to make my work public as an invitation to hear from and work with...
 YOU!